3mdeb/96boards-docs-wiki/Getting-Started-Guild---2015.11.md

 This is under current investigation.
 3. **Apple Bluetooth Keyboards/Mice/Trackpads do not work** This is under current investigation.
+4. **Attempting BT file transfer freezes the board** This is under current investigation.
+5. **On some boards no automatic boot to Linux after pressing reset button** On some boards, after pressing 'reset' button on serial Mezanine board, HiKey boots to fastboot mode always.
 4. **TODO: any known bug, need to be added here **

 **Reporting New Issues**